wangjk321/H1D_documents/source/onesample.md

   | IF   | FDR threshold                                                | 0.05          |

   Note !! : The sign of PC1 value is arbitrary unless provide a geneDensity file.

+- `-t TADFILE`, specify a TAD file (.bed format) to replace the built-in TAD calling method.

 ## 2.3 Calculate 1D metrics (one-sample)